A Simple Test Reveals How & When To Collaborate

 As a rough ‘rule of thumb’ a number close to ‘5’ can be seen to indicate a balanced portfolio.

-Looking at individual projects (even critical ones) in isolation risks missing the bigger picture.
+Looking at individual priorities or initiatives (even critical ones) in isolation risks missing the bigger picture.
 You need to zoom out to see patterns across a bundle or portfolio of projects and initiatives, also to leverage synergies or manage interdependencies between individual projects.
 Running lots of standalone projects in isolation of each other results in missed opportunities.

 Complex and innovative projects will inevitably challenge, stretch and even strain the organization: